 Ngangaguringguring Hill Walk overview

 This walk will take you to the historic Chauncy’s Cairn, probably the oldest intact rock cairn in the State, erected during the surveying of the colony’s early road system in 1846.
 On the way to and from the cairn on the flank of Ngang’uring Hill you will partly follow the banks of Emu and Wariin Brooks and wander through picturesque wandoo woodlands; clamber up large rock outcrops; and explore clusters of fascinating giant boulders sculpted by nature.
+(NOTE: This revised WalkGPS walk route replaced the longer 18.5km previous version in August 2024.)

 • Main features / Highlights